8/20 As A Percentage

 Now that we understand how to convert 8/20 to a percentage, let's explore some related calculations:

 • Converting percentages to fractions: To convert a percentage back into a fraction, divide the percentage by 100 and simplify the resulting fraction.
-For instance, 40% is 40/100, which simplifies to 2/5.
+To give you an idea, 40% is 40/100, which simplifies to 2/5.

-• Comparing percentages: When comparing percentages, it's crucial to ensure that they represent the same base value.
-For example, a 40% increase from 100 is different from a 40% increase from 200.
+• Comparing percentages: When comparing percentages, it's crucial to make sure they represent the same base value.
+As an example, a 40% increase from 100 is different from a 40% increase from 200.

 Frequently Asked Questions (FAQ)